 - Organizing for Power, Organizing for Change – Another online resource with checklists, roles and responsibilities of organizers, and general tools.

 - Bolder Advocacy – A great site about advocacy and community organizing.
 Check out their tools for assessing your work as an organizer.

 - Community Organizing Game – The game is a set of resources that supports face-to-face training for residents and community leaders.
 It is used to introduce concepts, prompt discussion, and allow residents to practice skills in a safe, non-threatening environment.

-If you want to get involved with The IC’s Community Organizing department, contact the Community Organizing Manager at 719-471-8181.
+If you want to get involved with The IC’s Community Organizing department, contact the Advocacy Manager at 719-471-8181.